 Because there are evolutionary artifacts in the TCGA germline based on natural selection, future CNV research should possibly be performed on a new cancer repository (Webster et al., 2019).
 The methods for CNV detection with high-throughput sequencing contributes to false discovery rates (SOURCE HERE).
 An increase in observations would be appropriate as well.
 It is also possible that a combination of TCGA repository and future cancer databases could be utilized and combined to increase observation numbers, but caution should be used as previously stated.
 It is possible that this future research structure may not be feasible with technology advancing in genomics at a fast rate.
 However, TCGA is such a huge longitudinal archive of genetic information, more CNV survival analysis studies should be performed on other cancers to help create a baseline knowledge of CNV and collagen effects on neoplasms.

-Studies such as this hopefully would be considered as a foundation to personalized cancer treatments.
+Studies such as this can be considered foundational to persue further by scientist with the hopes of providing personalized oncological treatments.
 One could certainly envision a genetic panel being performed on a patient before treatment is started to help calculate a dose of chemotherapy, should be that be most appropriate option.
 However, most antineoplastic molecules are of a narrow therapeutic index and small dose alterations may lead to toxicity (Eaton & Lyman, 2019).
 A two to three gene CNV signature test could possibly be implemented from studies such as this one to present information about probability for survival to the patient and physicians.
 This potential CNV signature could also be assimilated into a gene expression panel for a more complete study in predictive power of genetics and proteomics in patient survival.

 Work Cited/ References